thomadha/gr2336/movielist/springboot/README.md

 >    "password": "123"
 > }

 This request will add the MovieList in jsonformat to the json file.
-The restController wil turn the json String into a MovieList object and the Service class will add it to a list.
+The restController will turn the json String into a MovieList object and the Service class will add it to a list.
 The movieListHandler class will search for duplicates.

 ### Request to delete a user
 > DELETE /movielist/{username}/deleteUser